eTRONICSKH/Arduino-Simple-Button-Library/README.md

 - **Set debounce delay (Optional)**

-  The defualt debounce delay is 100ms, it's optionl to set if the delay is okay.
+  The defualt debounce delay is 100ms, it's optional to set if the delay is okay.
 Possible to set to `Zero`.
   ```c++
   BUTTON_ONE.debounce(200);
   ```